mattl/dbx/choose-a-sponsor.md

 ---
 layout: page
 title: Choose a Sponsor
-permalink: /sponsors/
+permalink: /choose-a-sponsor/
-nexturl: /community/
+nexturl: /dbx/how-to/
-nexttitle: Community
+nexttitle: How To
 ---

 <!-- for each faction -->